spohnan/tailscale-aws/README.md

   * In any browser, open the URL printed to the console
   * Upon successful authentication you will see the Tailscale client exit.
 Note that it has written a configuration file to `/var/lib/tailscale/relay` conf.

+Start the service using the command `sudo systemctl start tailscale-relay`
+  * Check service status with `sudo systemctl status tailscale-relay`

 From the Tailscale web console click the Enable Subnet Routes option for the NAT server
 * After succesfully authenticating and starting the service on the NAT server you'll see an entry for the node in the [Tailscale Admin Console](https://login2.tailscale.io/admin) in the Machines section.
 * The routes to both the public and private subnets have been configured as described in the [documentation](https://tailscale.com/kb/1019/install-subnets) but an additional step of Enabling Subnet Routes from the admin console must be completed before connectivity to nodes in the private subnet can be established.
 * After enabling subnet routes the NAT server node should now have both a green checkmark and a blue network icon.

-Once you've authorized the service to enable subnet routes _then_ start the tailscale-relay service in the console of the NAT server
+Once you've authorized the service to enable subnet routes restart the tailscale-relay service in the console of the NAT server
 * Start the service using the command `sudo systemctl start tailscale-relay`
-  * Check service status with `sudo systemctl status tailscale-relay`

 ### Step 2.3 - Configure the second node in the private subnet